 Pennsylvania area.
 They were a tremendous influence on Tole developing an

 appreciation and love for the art.
 Bill is the oldest of four children.

 His sister Nancy is the featured vocalist with the Jimmy Dorsey Orchestra,

 and is the lead singer and leader of the famous Pied Pipers.

 His brother Gary is a busy studio musician and leader of his own band called

-Legends of Swing in the Los Angeles area and as of January, 2011
+Legends of Swing in the Los Angeles area.
+And

 the youngest of the four children Amy, who had not chosen a career in